A globally competitive and innovative education and training system, producing informed, socially conscious and empowered citizenry.

 THE MINISTRY OF EDUCATION STORY

 The Ministry of Education (MoE) is the government entity responsible for the management and administration of public education in Jamaica.
 The Ministry of Education was first established in 1953, as the Ministry of Education and Social Welfare.
 Currently, the MoE carries out the Government of Jamaica’s mandate of ensuring a system which secures quality education and training of all citizens of Jamaica in order to optimise individual and national development.The MoE provides the avenue for the enrichment and upward mobility of our people through education.
-The organisation is one of Jamaica’s largest public entities and is comprised presently of 11 agencies, six Regional Offices, and a central office with approximately 40 units which fall under 5 divisions.
-These unite to provide the framework for the efficient functioning of over 1,000 public educational institutions that serve over 100,000 students and over 20,000 teachers.
-The Ministry of Education is also responsible for two public universities and several community, multidisciplinary and teachers’ colleges.
+The organisation is one of Jamaica’s largest public entities and is comprised presently of 11 agencies, seven Regional Offices, and a central office with approximately 40 units which fall under 5 divisions.
+These unite to provide the framework for the efficient functioning of over 1,000 public educational institutions that serve approximately 600,000 students and over 25,000 teachers.
+The Education Ministry is also responsible for two public universities and several community, multidisciplinary and teachers’ colleges.
 Core Roles and FunctionsThe Ministry’s role of effectively managing the education system is accomplished through the execution of functions carried out by its divisions and agencies.
 Among these functions are:

 - Planning, developing and implementing educational policies and programmes